 Taste The Most Delicious Water In The World

 Did you know that the water in Armenia is considered one of the safest and most delicious in the world.
 The secret is that it comes from pure natural sources.
 Another unique feature of Yerevan is that at almost any corner you can find small fountains with drinking water.
-In honor of its 2,750th anniversary, the city received 2,750 small fountains for every year.
+In honour of its 2,750th anniversary, the city received 2,750 small fountains for every year.
 The anniversary has long passed but the fountains remain, and everyone can drink clean cold water free of charge.

 Feel Real Adrenaline

-Due to the mountainous terrain and favorable climate, Armenia is a great place for extreme sports.
+Due to the mountainous terrain and favourable climate, Armenia is a great place for extreme sports.
 In recent years, it has become especially popular for paragliding.The places to fly in Armenia are diverse and picturesque with predictable macrometeorology.
 In summer, you can also enjoy widespread trekking and hiking.
-Tourists often choose to go climbing in Mount Aragats, the highest point of Armenia (4,090 meters).
+Tourists often choose to go climbing in Mount Aragats, the highest point of Armenia (4,090 meters or 13,420 feet).
 In winter, the country has excellent conditions for ski and snowboard lovers.
 The most popular ski resort is Tsaghkadzor, which has a four-speed chairlift, equipped with modern and safe technology and more than a dozen well-equipped ski slopes.
 In comparison to other European destinations, Armenia is a great alternative place to ski, with equipment available at affordable prices.

 Make friends with kind and hospitable locals